Q: Does setting up the Bike Tow Leash require tools?

 - Q: What type of bike brakes are best for using with the BTL?

-A: Regular, well functioning caliper, hand brakes are best for controlling bike and dog's speed regardless of pedal or foot positions.
-Rear disc brakes also work for mounting the BTL.
-The only trick is to push out the upper bolt from the inner clamp.
-Then simply pass it thru an opening in the disc to capture the frame.
+A: Well functioning hand brakes are best for controlling bike and dog's speed regardless of pedal or foot positions.
+For rear disc brakes, mounting the BTL on left side, you may push out the upper bolt from the inner clamp.
+Then simply pass the bolt back thru an opening in the disc to capture the frame.

 - Q: What do I do if I have a bike with rear disc brakes?